AdoNunes/DiscordAlertsTrader/README.md

 ![GitHub](https://img.shields.io/github/license/AdoNunes/DiscordAlertsTrader)
 [![Discord](https://img.shields.io/discord/1123242366980075570.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/9ejghcjpar "realtime support / chat with the community and the team.")

+ If you like this package, give it a star ⭐️!

 A Python package to automate trades from alerts shared in a Discord channel by analysts.
 The package parses these messages and executes trades from traders specified in the configuration file.